-buffeted EMDEs and are often driven by shifts in U.S. monetary policy and financial conditions.
+As explained by Rey (2013) some years ago at this conference, the global financial cycle refers to the synchronized movements in asset prices, commodity prices, capital flows, and leverage that have buffeted EMDEs and are often driven by shifts in U.S. monetary policy and financial conditions.
 As of this writing, the world economy looks to be in an expansive phase of the cycle.
-But this is likely to change as the Fed and European Central Bank tighten.
+But this is likely to change as the Fed and ECB tighten.

-Chart 6 shows the close relationship between EMDE growth and an indicator of the global financial cycle proposed by Miranda-Agrippino and Rey (2020).
-The indicator, denoted GFCy, is estimated as a single global factor that explains more than 20% of the common variation in a large global sample of equity, corporate bond, and commodity prices.3 Evidently, movements in GFCy closely track movements in EMDE output, raising the question of the causal links between the two variables.
+Figure 6 shows the close relationship between EMDE growth and an indicator of the global financial cycle proposed by Miranda-Agrippino and Rey (2020).
+The indicator, denoted GFCy, is estimated as a single global factor that explains more than 20 percent of the common variation in a large global sample of equity, corporate bond, and commodity prices.
+Evidently, movements in GFCy closely track movements in EMDE output, raising the question of the causal links between the two variables.